learn-co-curriculum/dsc-exploring-your-data/README.md

 ## Introduction

-In this lesson you'll learn about performing an exploratory data analysis task, using all the statistical and visual EDA skills you have learned so far.
+In this lesson you'll learn about performing an EDA task, using all the statistical and visual EDA skills you have learned so far.

 ## Objectives

 You will be able to:

-* Check the distribution of various columns
-* Examine the descriptive statistics of our dataset
+* Examine the descriptive statistics of our data set
-* Create visualizations to help us better understand our dataset
+* Create visualizations to better understand the distributions of variables in a dataset

 ## Exploratory Data Analysis